On The Fly

 Key Takeaways:

-• Three University of Cincinnati Professional Pilot students were awarded $5,000 scholarships from the Sportys Foundation.
+• Three University of Cincinnati Professional Pilot students received $5,000 scholarships from the Sportys Foundation for their studies.

-• Global airport security was heightened following incidents at Glasgow International Airport and a suspicious package alert at JFK.
+• Global airport security was tightened after a vehicle incident at Glasgow International Airport and a suspicious package scare at JFK.

 See a mistake?
 Contact us.